Agentik DEX (AGENTIK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Agentik DEX Historical Price

-According to the latest data gathered on Agentik DEX live price page, the current price of Agentik DEX is 0.00031273USD.
-The circulating supply of Agentik DEX(AGENTIK) is 500.00M AGENTIK , giving it a market capitalization of $156.37K.
+According to the latest data gathered on Agentik DEX live price page, the current price of Agentik DEX is 0USD.
+The circulating supply of Agentik DEX(AGENTIK) is 500.00M AGENTIK , giving it a market capitalization of $153.35K.

 - 30 Days0.00%$ --$ 0.000439$ 0.000240